 - The involved parties will sign a voluntary agreement specifying the behavioral expectations resulting from the mediation.
 If re-occurrence takes place, those responsible for such behavior will be subject to additional action, with greater penalties, under this policy.

-- If the parties are unable to reach an informal resolution, the formal resolution procedure may be pursued.
+- If the parties are unable to reach an informal resolution, the Title IX Coordinator may initiate the formal resolution procedure.

 - Formal Procedures

-- Once the University has received a formal complaint of sexual discrimination, sexual harassment, sexual misconduct, sexual assault, sexual violence, dating and relationship violence, stalking and retaliation, an investigation shall commence within five business days unless the parties have agreed to participate in informal resolution
+- Once the University has received a formal complaint of sex discrimination or retaliation, an investigation shall commence within five business days unless the parties have agreed to participate in informal resolution

 - To ensure a prompt and thorough investigation, the complainant should provide as much of the following information as possible:

-- The name, department, and position of the person or persons allegedly committing the misconduct.
+- The name, department, and position of the person or persons allegedly committing the discrimination or retaliation.

 - A description of the incident(s), including the date(s), location(s), and the presence of any witnesses.